Best Publisher Rocket Free Alternative? 12 Great Freemium & Paid Options to Boost Your Sales

 Prices rank from $10 per month to $250 per year.
 With that, you get access to all of their product and brand search capabilities, as well as keyword research and alerts.

 Merch Titan is the perfect tool for writers who want to focus on Amazon’s platform and explore other ways to make money inside the same ecosystem.

 Although their website isn’t much to look at, Kindle Ranker has a suite of tools that are very powerful.

-Instead of just giving you tools that spit out data, Kindle Ranker gives you a set of scores to help you determine if a book subject is worth writing about.
+Instead of just giving you tools that spit out data or help with finding the best keywords, Kindle Ranker gives you a set of scores to help you determine if a book subject is worth writing about.
 It measures competition, profitability, difficulty in ranking, and niche quality.

 You’re free to disregard their suggestions and write about whatever you want, but with a tool like Kindle Ranker, you’ll at least know what your financial prospects look like.

-If design is what you’re needing in your self-publishing journey, Tangent is where you want to go.
+If design is what you’re needing in your self-publishing journey, Publisher Rocket alternative Tangent is where you want to go.